What do water retention and water weight have to do with weight loss goals?

-How to lose water weight safely and effectively:
+How to lose water weight safely and effectively

-Steer clear of any processed foods or foods like cheeses, soups, or cold cuts that are available in the deli.
+Steer clear of processed foods or foods like cheeses, soups, or cold cuts that are available in the deli.
 If you must have something processed make sure to look at the nutritional values and choose an option with low-sodium.
 Avoid drinking juices.

 Stay active.
 Many of us work a 9 to 5 job and find all of the excuses to not hit the gym or to go outside for a 30-minute walk, but this is where physical inactivity comes into play.
-Physical inactivity can lead to water retention as well as swelling, especially the feet and ankles.
-Sometimes we cannot control water retention, many times we have to face the fact that it’s going to happen at times and there’s not much we can do.
-Practice a healthier lifestyle with balanced diet, keeping hydrated and regularly exercising to help flush out excessive water and added pounds.
+Physical inactivity can lead to water retention as well as swelling, especially in the feet and ankles.
+A balanced diet, staying hydrated and exercising regularly will go a long way toward flushing out excess water and those water weight pounds.

-A note on losing water weight when you begin a low carb diet … If you have just started a calorie restricted diet and began exercising regularly, you may have noticed that the pounds are coming off drastically, somewhere between 5 to 10 pounds.
-This is because your body is burned off stored carbohydrates in the body called glycogen, and carbohydrates love water, so that means they release water when used up by the body, dropping water weight.
+A note on losing water weight when you begin a low carb diet … If you have just started a calorie-restricted diet and are beginning to exercise regularly, you may have noticed that the pounds are coming off incredibly fast, somewhere between 5 to 10 pounds.
+This is because your body is burning off stored carbohydrates called glycogen.
+Since carbohydrates love water, that means they release water as they are burned off, dropping water weight.
 After the first few days, this may not be the case because you have burned those stored carbohydrates and now your body has turned to the second source of fuel: body fat.
 Weight loss at this stage will be slow but steady and over time, stepping on the morning scale will make you smile, not cry.